stb-tester/apt2ostree/README.md

 To fix this we took a leaf from modern programming language package managers.
-We use the lockfile concept as used by rust's cargo package manager ([cargo.lock][1]) or nodejs's npm ([package-lock.json][2]).
+We use the lockfile concept as used by rust's cargo package manager ([cargo.lock]) or nodejs's npm ([package-lock.json]).
 The idea is that you have two files, one that is written by hand and lists the packages you want to install, and a second one generated from the first that lists all the versions of the packages and all their transitive dependencies.
 This second file is the lockfile.

 The key is that you check both files into your git repository.
 The lockfile is a complete description of the packages you want to be installed on the target